Curtis Staples: Three point record

 Staples attended the record-breaking game and remarked, "I've always said, like the old saying goes, records are meant to be broken.
 J.J. has been a hard worker and deserves everything that he gets.
 I'm glad to see somebody like J.J. breaking it.
 He's a very significant player that we will never forget."

+Career

 Staples played eight seasons of professional basketball overseas.
-He is now a basketball head coach for Virginia Episcopal School in Lynchburg, Virginia.

-Staples broke the three point shooting record of Radford University's Doug Day, a native of Blacksburg, Virginia.
+After he retired from playing, Staples was the head coach for Virginia Episcopal School basketball team in Lynchburg, Virginia for eight seasons.
+He then moved to Tennessee to become the head coach of the boys basketball team at Lakeway Christian Academy.

+Honors

-The University of Virginia retired Staples' jersey (#5) on November 12, 2006 during halftime of Virginia's first game in its new John Paul Jones Arena.
+The University of Virginia retired Staples' jersey (#5) on November 12, 2006, during halftime of Virginia's first game in its new John Paul Jones Arena.
 Staples ranks ninth on Virginia's career scoring list with 1,757 points.